evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 **What is a reference dataset?** You need one to evaluate distribution drift.
 Here, you compare the current data against a past period, like an earlier data batch.
 You must provide this reference to compute the distance between two datasets.
 A reference dataset is optional when you compute descriptive stats or model quality metrics.
 {% endhint %}

-Here is how the dataset looks.
-This could resemble a binary classification use case, with "class" being the prediction column.
+Preview the dataset.
+It resembles a binary classification use case with "class" as the prediction column.

 ![](../.gitbook/assets/cloud/data_preview-min.png)